marmelab/react-admin/docs/Fields.md

 By default, `<TranslatableFields>` will allow users to select the displayed locale using Material-ui tabs with the locale code as their labels.

-You may override the tabs labels using translation keys following this format: 'ra.locales.locale_code'.
-For example `ra.locales.en` or `ra.locales.fr`.
+You may override the tabs labels using translation keys following this format: 'ra.locales.[locale_code]'.
+For instance, `ra.locales.en` or `ra.locales.fr`.

-You may override the language selector using the `selector` prop which accept a React element:
+You may override the language selector using the `selector` prop, which accepts a React element:

 ```jsx
 const Selector = () => {